nodeca/bag.js/README.md

 - `key` - String to address data.
 - `data` - JS object to store.
 We currently support only objects, serializeable by JSON.
 Don't try to put functions or arraybuffers.
-- `expire` - Expiration time.
+- `expire` - Expiration time in seconds.
 Don't expire by default.
 - `callback(err)` - Function to call when compleete. `err` contains error on fail.